 The bill amends the definition of "paid canvasser" in Arkansas law to clarify the conditions under which a person is considered a paid canvasser for local option elections, initiatives, and referenda.
 The new definition specifies that a paid canvasser is someone who, in exchange for soliciting or obtaining a signature on a petition, is either paid or has an agreement to receive payment or anything of value.
-Additionally, the bill introduces a broader range of items that qualify as "items of value," which includes payments for food, lodging, travel expenses, reimbursements, bonuses, stipends, allowances, fees, gratuities, awards, gift cards, and other related payments.
+Additionally, the bill introduces a broader range of what constitutes "items of value," which includes payments for food, lodging, travel expenses, reimbursements, bonuses, stipends, allowances, fees, gratuities, awards, gift cards, and other related payments.

 HB 1714: 3-8-801(3), 7-9-601(c)